Wolframite Documentation

 First, if you haven’t already, install the Clojure CLI toolchain (homebrew is a great way to do this if you’re on Mac or Linux, but you can just as easily use the installation scripts if you prefer).

-Next, obviously, you’ll need to ensure that you have Wolfram Engine or Mathematica installed and your license (free for W. E.) registered - make sure you can run these tools on their own before trying Wolframite.
+Next, obviously, you’ll need to ensure that you have Wolfram Engine or the Wolfram desktop application (formerly called Mathematica) installed and your license registered.
+Make sure you can run these tools on their own before trying Wolframite.

 First of all, you need to initialize a connection to a Wolfram/Mathematica kernel, like this: